romanf-dev/magnesium-rs/README.md

 Note that this function expects disabled interrupts and panics in case when they are enabled since this may lead to undefined behavior.

+The framework also provides timer facility.
+All software timers are handled by single global timer object representing tick source.

+        static TIMER: Timer< ...number of hierarchy levels ...> = Timer::new();

+Timers form a hierarchy based on their timeout value.
+Default value is 10.
+After the global context is initialized in the main using init method:

+        TIMER.init();

+then some interrupt must provide periodic ticks using tick function:

+        TIMER.tick();

+After that any actor may use sleep_for method with given amount of ticks to sleep:

+        loop {
+            ...
+            TIMER.sleep_for(10).await; // Sleep for 10 ticks.
+        }

+Tick duration is unspecified and depends on your settings.
 That's it.
 See example folder for detailed descriptions.